Back stable Schubert calculus: Back stable triple Schubert polynomials

 \section{Back stable triple Schubert polynomials}

 In this section we define triple back stable Schubert polynomials and triple Stanley symmetric functions.
 This allows effective computation of some double Edelman-Greene coefficients and structure constants for dual Schur functions.
+Before we provide the precise definition, we present some motivation.

+Corollary \ref{C:shift stanley} states that $F_{\gamma(w)}(x)=F_{w}(x)$ where $F_w$ is the Stanley symmetric function.
+However, the same statement is not true for double Stanley symmetric functions. \begin{example} Recall superization notation from \eqref{E:super map}.

+\end{example} Note that the only difference between $F_{s_1s_0}(x||a)$ and $F_{s_2s_1}(x||a)$ is the coefficient in front of the term $h_1(x_{\leq 0} /a_{\leq 0})$, and if we compute $F_{s_3s_2}(x||a) $, this coefficient becomes $a_3$.
+In general, when we shift $w$ by $\gamma$, certain variables $a_i$ remain the same and other variables $a_j$ become $a_{j+1}$.
+Roughly speaking, triple Stanley symmetric functions separate stable $a_i$ and shifted $a_j$ when applying $\gamma$ to $w$, by replacing stable variables $a_i$ by $b_i$.
+To make the construction formal, we start by defining back stable triple Schubert polynomials.